I'm Teri Bailey Black.

-I detoured from writing for a while when I married my wonderful husband and had four children.
+I detoured from writing for a while when I married my wonderful husband, Mark, and had four children.
 My first child was born with severe disabilities, which brought unexpected challenges, but also unique blessings.
 Three more children joined the party and life became a whirlwind of babies and toddlers, walking to kindergarten, baking cookies, and sewing Halloween costumes.
 I also started a successful home business that kept me busy.

-Also, busy writing the next book, of course.
+Now, I'm busy writing the next book, of course.
 Life is good.

 THANKS FOR STOPPING BY